Vaishnavi23022003/Cinematic/README.md

 ```sh
 (env)$ pip install -r requirements.txt
 ```
-if above command does not work due to difference in python versions try: use `py -m pip install` in place of  `pip install`
+if above command does not work due to difference in python versions try:</br>
+use `py -m pip install` in place of  `pip install`

-Note the `(env)` in front of the prompt.
-This indicates that this terminal session operates in a virtual environment set up.
+Note the `(env)` in front of the prompt. </br>
+This indicates that this terminal session operates in a virtual environment set up.</br>

 Once `pip` has finished downloading the dependencies:
 ```sh